grafana/x-ray-datasource/README.md

 To display the service map:

-- Use the [Node graph panel](https://grafana.com/docs/grafana/latest/panels/visualizations/node-graph/) visualization in Grafana 7.4 plus.
+- Use the [Node graph panel](https://grafana.com/docs/grafana/latest/panels/visualizations/node-graph/) visualization.
+For details on how to navigate the visualization, see [Node graph panel navigation](https://grafana.com/docs/grafana/latest/panels-visualizations/visualizations/node-graph/#node-graph-navigation).
-- Use [Explore](/docs/grafana/latest/explore/) in Grafana version 7.4 and later.
 - Show the data in a simple table.
 This is the only option if the Node graph panel is unavailable.

-You can pan and zoom the view with buttons or use your mouse.
-For details about the visualization, see [Node graph panel](/docs/grafana/latest/panels/visualizations/node-graph/).

 ![Service map navigation](https://storage.googleapis.com/integration-artifacts/grafana-x-ray-datasource/screenshots/x-ray-service-map-nav.gif 'Service map navigation')